cirossmonteiro/polynomiography/README.md

 The Polynomiography app provides an interface to generate polynomiographs, based on user-defined parameters.
 For simplicity, all fields display default values when the app is launched.

-To launch the app, run the file RUN.sh.
-The app can also be directly launched by running PolynomiographyGUI.pyw within a Python interpreter.
+The GUI can be directly launched by running PolynomiographyGUI.pyw from within a Python interpreter.
 A Python 3 installation with Numpy and Matplotlib is required.

 *PARAMETERS